-I concede that the litmus paper at t^ is still indicating.
-In fact, I would add that it is mis-indicating19, as its color does not match the substance's pH.
-Notice however, that such a mis-indication occurs at time t^ , and only because the litmus paper has not changed color as the relevant time-dependent structural similarity prescribes.
+I concede that the litmus paper at $t^$ is still indicating.
+In fact, I would add that it is mis-indicating, as its color does not match the substance's pH.
+Notice however, that such a mis-indication occurs at time $t^$ , and only because the litmus paper has not changed color as the relevant time-dependent structural similarity prescribes.
 As long as misindication occurs, the time-dependent structural similarity is broken.
-But suppose now that, at a further time t^{} , the litmus paper is put in contact again with the substance.
+But suppose now that, at a further time $t^{}$ , the litmus paper is put in contact again with the substance.
 It would change color, and it would correctly indicate the substance pH.
-Let x be the amount of time lapsed between t and t^{} .
-The substance pH at t is thus followed, after an amount of time x, by the substance pH at t^{} .
-But the same relation holds for the states of the litmus paper: color at t is followed, after an amount of time x, by color at t^{} .
-Hence the time-dependent structural similarity is restored.
+Let x be the amount of time lapsed between t and $t^{}$ .
+The substance pH at t is thus followed, after an amount of time x, by the substance pH at $t^{}$ .
+But the same relation holds for the states of the litmus paper: color at t is followed, after an amount of time x, by the substance Of course, the time-dependent structural similarity is restored.
 Of course, the time-dependent structural similarity is a graded notion; and even uncontroversial cases of SRs are manifestly not perfectly structurally similar to their targets (Williams and Colling p.
 1947; Gładziejewski and Miłkowski 2017).
 A map perfectly (e.g. millimeter by millimeter) similar to the depicted terrain would be useless.

 Now, the challenge.
 Shea (2018, p.
-119) illustrates a non-exploited structural similarity with the following example: suppose that a pack of vervets has three kinds of predators p_1 , p_2 and p_3 .
-Suppose that the vervets have three types of alarm calls c_1 , c_2 and c_3 , one for each predator.
-Suppose that p_1 , is taller than p_2 ; which is in turn taller than p_3 .
-Suppose further that the same ordering holds for the calls: c_1 has a higher pitch than c_2 which in turn has a higher pitch than c_3 .
+119) illustrates a non-exploited structural similarity with the following example: suppose that a pack of vervets has three kinds of predators $p_1$ , $p_2$ and $p_3$ .
+Suppose that the vervets have three types of alarm calls $c_1$ , $c_2$ and $c_3$ , one for each predator.
+Suppose that $p_1$ , is taller than $p_2$ ; which is in turn taller than $p_3$ .
+Suppose further that the same ordering holds for the calls: $c_1$ has a higher pitch than $c_2$ which in turn has a higher pitch than $c_3$ .
 The system of calls is thus structurally similar to the system of vervet's predators.
 However Shea argues that vervets are not sensitive to the relation "higher pitch than" holding between their calls.
 All vervets do, in Shea's view, is to respond separately to each individual call.
 Thus, Shea concludes that the structural similarity holding between vervet calls and predators is not exploited.
 Importantly, Nishberg and Shapiro (2020, p.
-16) concede Shea the point that, taken as an array, the system of calls is not a SR of the heights of predators.20 The reviewer asks whether the time-dependent structural similarity I'm discussing contradicts Shea's verdict, showing that an exploitable structural similarity holds between the system calls and the predators.
+16) concede Shea the point that, taken as an array, the system of calls is not a SR of the heights of predators.
+The reviewer asks whether the time-dependent structural similarity I'm discussing contradicts Shea's verdict, showing that an exploitable structural similarity holds between the system calls and the predators.

-19 The anonymous reviewer also suggested that in such a case the litmus paper would count as a decoupled receptor of pH-in-the-past.
+&lt;sup>19 The anonymous reviewer also suggested that in such a case the litmus paper would count as a decoupled receptor of pH-in-the-past.
 I think I disagree.
 It seems to me that litmus papers have, by design, the function of indicating the pH of substances in the present.